richycpcc/richycpcc.github.io/Assignments/Mod3 - Databases/postgres_project_template_working/README_Final.md

     1. It is missing a semi-colon.
     2. Double-quotes do not work with column names with pgAdmin and postgres.
     3. address_id is an ambiguous field because it is not qualified with a table or alias name (should be s.address_id or stores.address_id).
-    4. This is a valid query that will run without error.
+    4. This is a valid query that will run without error.**Answer Choice 4**
 3. What is the relationship between the stores and customers tables?
     1. Stores is a one-to-one relationship with Customers.
-    2. Stores is a one-to-many relationship with Customers.
+    2. Stores is a one-to-many relationship with Customers.**Answer Choice 2**
     3. Stores is a many-to-many relationship with Customers.
     4. Stores and Customers are unrelated tables.
 4. What is the relationship between the purchases and items tables?
-    1. The tables have a many-to-many relationship with the purchase_items table acting as a mapping table.
+    1. The tables have a many-to-many relationship with the purchase_items table acting as a mapping table.**Anser Choice 1**
     2. Purchases has a one-to-many relationship with items, as a single purchase can have multiple items in it.
     3. Items has a one-to-many relationship with purchases, as a single item can have multiple purchases.
     4. Purchases and Items are unrelated tables.